Step Back in Time: The Definitive Collection

 Step Back in Time: The Definitive Collection is a greatest hits album by Australian singer Kylie Minogue.
-It was released on various formats on 28 June 2019 by BMG Rights Management, serving as her first compilation with the label.
+It was released on various formats on 28 June 2019 by BMG, serving as her first compilation with the label.
 Minogue confirmed the record in May 2019, after teasing initial content on social media and her website.
 The album's original content includes forty-two songs, dating back to Minogue's debut with PWL in 1987.
 In addition, an expanded version included another disc with eight additional tracks from her catalogue, as well as a megamix of various tracks from her career.

 Step Back in Time: The Definitive Collection received positive reviews from music critics, who praised Minogue's extensive catalogue, with minor criticism directed at omitted content and packaging.
 The album was a commercial success, debuting at number one in both Australia and the United Kingdom, where it was certified gold in the latter.
 The record also reached the top ten in Spain, Belgium, and Switzerland, as well as component charts in the United States.
 Minogue promoted the album with the single "New York City" and embarked on a tour in mid-2019 throughout Europe, the Middle East, and South America.